 When Jacob learned that there was grain in Egypt, he said to his sons, ‘Why do you keep looking at one another?
 I have heard,’ he said, ‘that there is grain in Egypt; go down and buy grain for us there, that we may live and not die.’

-A lifetime ago, on the edge of San Jose, Costa Rica, my grandfather—a teenager at the time—held his sister, an infant, as she cried her last breath.
-My grandfather could do nothing, month after month, as his baby sister withered away, her tiny body weakening, starving, dying of malnutrition.
-She was the second of his siblings to die while cradled in my grandfather’s arms, the second child to die while snuggled into his twelve-year-old chest.
+A lifetime ago, in San Jose, Costa Rica, my grandfather—a teenager at the time—held his infant sister as she cried her last breath.
+My grandfather could do nothing as his baby sister died of malnutrition.
+She was the second of his siblings to die while cradled in my grandfather’s arms.

 A decade later, he and his wife, my grandmother, had five children of their own, and there wasn’t enough to eat at home.
 They didn’t have the means to feed them—not enough work, not enough money, not enough help.
 So my grandfather made his way to New York City, then Miami, then Los Angeles, working in restaurants, scrubbing dirty dishes.

-Every payday he would send half of the money back to his wife, to feed their children, and the other half of the paycheck he would hide under his mattress, in an envelope, saving enough to bring his family to the United States, to economic stability.
+Every payday he would send half of the money back to his wife, to feed their children, and the other half of the paycheck he would hide under his mattress, saving enough to bring his family to the United States, to economic stability.

 This is my family’s story—my mother, as a girl, brought across border after border, so she wouldn’t hunger.
-Her family joined the multitudes of their generation, all of them suffering from the economic warfare of U.S. corporations—United Fruit Company, Standard Fruit, Dole, Chiquita—companies that turned Central American countries into banana republics, buying local elections and laying waste to sustainable economies, stretching the reach of U.S. dominance further and further south.
+Her family joined the multitudes of their generation, all suffering from the economic warfare led by United Fruit Company, Standard Fruit, Dole, Chiquita—companies that turned Central American countries into banana republics, buying local elections and laying waste to sustainable economies, stretching the reach of U.S. dominance further and further south.

 In Genesis, when Jacob hears about food in Egypt, he tells his sons to go.
-“Why do you keep staring at each other?” he says, “Go down and buy grain for us there, that we may live and not die.”
+“Go down and buy grain for us there, that we may live and not die.”
 With these words, the sons of Jacob cross into a foreign land, because they won’t let their people die from the famine.
-They won’t let their children starve.
-They can’t bear the thought of children, cradled in their arms, crying their last breath.

 Hunger is powerful, a force of nature.
 Hunger is a burning in the stomach, flaring us to mobilization, igniting our migration, kindling our desire to live, to struggle for life.
 Jacob and his family are fueled by hunger for life.
 But Egypt doesn’t care about their lives.
-Egypt isn’t a benevolent empire.
 Egypt only cares about its economy, its ability to use foreigners to fill the national treasury.
-Egypt opens up the storehouses for the sake of economic gain, for the sake of Egyptian nationalism, for the sake of the prosperity of their own peoplehood.
+Egypt opens up the storehouses for the sake of economic gain, for nationalism.
 Egypt first.

 “All the world came to Egypt to buy grain,” it says, “because the famine became severe throughout the world.”
 Capitalism extracts money from bodies, resources from land, capital from labor.
-The lifeblood of capitalism is the ability to free currency from lives, to liberate money, to let it travel, to migrate, to cross borders, while restricting the flow of people, managing populations.
-Global capitalism has always been about controlling the flow of peoples across borders, regulating labor forces, governing the circulation of money from territory to territory, region to region, people to people.
+The lifeblood of capitalism is the ability to liberate money, to let it migrate, to cross borders, while restricting the flow of people.

-The connection between Jacob’s family and Egypt, Central America and the United States, my body and yours—the connections that make us who we are, this city, this state, this country—has everything to do with who has the power to manage the flow of people and money across borders.
+The connection between Jacob’s family and Egypt, Central America and the United States, my body and yours—the connection that makes us who we are— has everything to do with who has the power to manage the flow of people and money across borders.

 — Exodus 1:8-13 —